|Title:||Head Softball Coach|

 |Title:||Volunteer Assistant Softball Coach|

-Jessica Strong joins the Pirate coaching staff as a volunteer assistant for the 2013 season.
+Jessica Strong begins her second season on the Pirate coaching staff as a volunteer assistant for the 2014 season.

 A former Capital One/CoSIDA Academic All-America outfielder for the Pirates, Strong played from 2007-09 and hit .330 with 13 home runs and 95 RBIs in her career.
 A native of Fountain Valley, Calif., Strong graduated from Armstrong with her bachelor’s degree in education in 2009 and received her master's degree in education from Armstrong in 2010.